beam-community/stripity-stripe/README.md

 end
 ```

-Then create a config folder and add a Stripe secret key:
+Then create a config folder and add a Stripe secret key (and optional platform client id if you are using Stripe Connect):

 ```ex
 use Mix.Config